czoczo/dotman/README.md

 # Security

  I know what some of you are thinking now: `http://whatever.net | sh -` pattern looks ugly, especially to security guys.
 That's I want to make it clear: unless you're doing test on disposable virtual machine, or doing a test on localhost, you're forbidden to use it without correctly configured TLS infront of dotman.
 For crying out load, it's your shell you're giving access to.
-You wouldn't let random guy put commands on your terminal while you don't watch,, would you?
+You wouldn't let random guy put commands on your terminal while you don't watch, would you?